1921 Penny Value Checker: Errors List, “S” & No Mint Mark Worth

 1921-S Penny Value

 Market dynamics for the San Francisco variety reflect its semi-key status within the recession-era series.
-With 15,274,000 pieces struck the 1921-S commands consistent premiums across all preservation levels.
+With 15,274,000 pieces struck, the 1921-S commands consistent premiums across all preservation levels.

-Besides, color designation creates distinct market tiers: Brown (BN) specimens showing complete copper oxidation, Red-Brown (RB) examples displaying mixed toning, and coveted Red (RD) pieces retaining original mint luster.
+Color designation creates distinct market tiers: Brown (BN) specimens showing complete copper oxidation, Red-Brown (RB) examples displaying mixed toning, and coveted Red (RD) pieces retaining original mint luster.

 1921-S Penny (RD) Price/Grade Chart